Business tax strategies

 We will need to discuss with you exactly what needs to be identified and the basis of valuation.
-Whatever stage your business may be at, keeping an eye on debtors and unbilled work is crucial to your cash flow.
+Keeping an eye on debtors and unbilled work is crucial to your cash flow.
 We can advise you in all of these areas.

 Forming a limited company may be a consideration if the limitation of liability is important, but it should be noted that banks and other creditors often require personal guarantees from directors for company borrowings.

 Trading through a limited company can be an effective way of sheltering profits.
-Profits paid out in the form of salaries, bonuses, or dividends may be liable to top tax rates, whereas profits retained in the company will be taxed at rates from as low as 20%.
+Profits paid out in the form of salaries, bonuses, or dividends may be liable to top tax rates, whereas profits retained in the company will be taxed at 20%.